JunoNgx/p8wonyun/readme.md

     load p8wonyun/wonyun.p8
     run

 ## Technicalities

 ### State machine

-The game is powered by a simple **finite state machine**, including `SplashState`, `MenuState`, `CaptionState` (handles the message screen prior to gameplay as well as the final outro), `GameplayState` and a special transitory state `TransitState`, which handles the fading transition using [kometbomb's color fade generaator](https://www.lexaloffle.com/bbs/?tid=28552).
+The game is powered by a simple **finite state machine**, including `SplashState`, `MenuState`, `CaptionState` (handles the message screen prior to gameplay as well as the final outro), `GameplayState` and a transitory state `TransitState`, which handles the fading transition using [kometbomb's color fade generaator](https://www.lexaloffle.com/bbs/?tid=28552).

 ### Entity component system